SilverPoision/Rock-ON/README.md

 # Rock-ON (A One-Shoot Killer)
 ![Rock-ON Logo](logo1.jpg)

 Rock-On is a all in one recon tool that will help your Recon process give a boost.
-It is mainley aimed to automate the whole process of recon and save the time that is being wasted in doing this all stuffs manually.
+It is mainley aimed to automate the whole process of recon and save the time that is being wasted in doing all this stuffs manually.
+A thorough blog will be up in sometime.
+Stay tuned for the Stable version with a UI.

 # Recommendation

 Machine Configuration - Debian- 9.4, 4 GB RAM on DigitalOcean and its will be good to run this tool on a new and fresh VPS.

 # Tools Added
+Thanks all the authors who have written these scripts and making a huge contribution to the great community.
+A big shout-out for @esahil for his blog on recon that helped me a lot while making this tool and taking examples for the repository.

 1. Sublist3r
 1. Knock